joelparkerhenderson/ways-of-working/doc/meetings/index.md

 Start on time.

-State the agenda and the objective, such as "Here's why we are here."
+State the agenda.
+For example "Here's why we are here."

 State the outcome.
-For example "At the end of this meeting, we expect to have X. To get there we will (explain process of what we are about to do).”
+For example "At the end of this meeting, we expect to have X."

+State the process.
+For example "To get there we will X (explain process of what we are about to do).”

 If necessary, remind the group of the ground rules.
 For example "Here are our ground rules.
 Are we still agreed on them?
 Is there anything we would like to add, remove, or change for this meeting?"